Skip to main content

 Program Overview

-The IU Simon Comprehensive Cancer Center offers two summer research opportunities for students in the summer between the first and second years of the medical school curriculum.
+The IU Simon Comprehensive Cancer Center offers up to two summer research opportunities for students in the summer between the first and second years of the medical school curriculum.
 The purpose of this program is to provide a structured environment that engages and cultivates medical students’ interest, experience, and training in thymic tumor research.

 Research